Scarta19/scartagena-challenge-latam-mle/docs/challenge.md

 ## 🧩 Project Overview

 This project delivers a Flight Delay Prediction API built with FastAPI and deployed on Google Cloud Run.
 The full ML lifecycle has been automated: model training, validation, unit testing, load testing, and continuous delivery.
+This as a response for LATAM Software Engineer (ML & LLMs) Interview Challenge.

 ---